rtonn/gifTastic/README.md

 * Displayed above every gif is it's title and rating (PG, G, so on) provided from the API.

 * The user can remove the topic button from the HTML page by double-clicking the button.

+# Below is a bonus function that was added but not working properly...)
+*   The user can search for a new topic by using the search box located on the right.
+*   A new button will be created and displayed for the new topic entered and submited in the search box.